 The study of Modern and Medieval Languages (MML) at Downing centres around a dedicated scholarly community pursuing an interest in the very roots of how we use language today.

 The subject will appeal to those with an interest in why humans communicate the way we do.
 This could equally be as a topic of historical interest or as a tool for innovating new methods of reaching out to one another in the digital age.

-It is necessary to have studied to A2 Level at least one of the two languages you are planning to study at Downing.
+All Colleges require A Level/IB Higher Level in at least one of the languages you want to study.
 It is not possible to study ab initio French at Cambridge.

 At present, Modern and Medieval Languages applicants receive two or three 20-30 minute interviews on the same day, each with either one or two interviewers.
 Along with the majority of Colleges in Cambridge, Downing now conducts a written test for all students coming to interview.